OpenVnmrJ/ovjTools/README.md

 Currently, OpenVnmrJ builds as a 32-bit executable, thus needs several i686 libraries installed.
 *A 64-bit build needs to be tested.
 All components should be built 64-bit and tested.*

-### Building in a Virtual Machine
+### Virtual Machine Container

-OpenVnmrJ can easily be built in a virtual machine to isolate the build from your host system.
-There are pre-configured VM descriptions (using [Vagrant](https://www.vagrantup.com/) ) for CentOS 6/7 and Ubuntu 14.04.
-These will automatically create an appropriate VM for building and running OpenVnmrJ.
-The Vagrant files and live in the [vms/](vms/) directory.

-The only requirement is to have Vagrant and VirtualBox insalled on your machine.
+The only requirement is to have the free tools [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) installed on your build machine.
+This method will save you the trouble of installing and configuring an operating system.

 ### EL6 (RHEL/CentOS 6)